ZiCog/madgwick.js/README.md

 madgwick.js
 ===========

-Sebastion Magwick's IMU and AHRS sensor fusion algorithm.
+Sebastion Magwick's IMU and AHRS sensor fusion algorithms in JavaScript.

+This is MadgwickAHRS.c and MahonyAHRS.c taken from [url]http://www.x-io.co.uk/open-source-imu-and-ahrs-algorithms/[url] and hand translated to JavaScript.

+Wrapped up in a THREE.js visualization of IMU motion.

+Can be viewed in a broser from index.html or installed as a Chrome App or Chrome browser extension.

+Real accelerometer, gyro and magnetometer data can be fed in via a serial link when used as a Chrome app or extention.